 Peripheral velocity: Same as peripheral speed.

-pH: The measure of how many H+ ions or OH- ions are in solution.
+pH: The measure of how many H+ ions or OH- ions are in a solution.
 The scale is logarithmic and ranges from 0 (very acidic) to 14 (very basic).

 Pickling: A process that cleans metals by immersion in a bath of nitric and hydrofluoric acids.
 The acids remove any impurities on the surface.

 Pipe friction loss: The loss in head due to the friction between the process fluid and the walls of the pipes and joints.

 Pipe roughness: A measurement of how rough the inside surface of a pipe system is.
 Many measurements are taken and averaged.
 It is the average size of peaks that are on the internal surface of the pipes producing friction.

 Pipe strain: Pipe strain is the strain on the volute of a pump due to the piping attached.
 It can cause mechanical seal failure.